php-openapi/yii2-app-api/README.md

 ## Generate Code <span id="generate-code"></span>

-Note: If OpenAPI spec file is present locally on the file system, then for UNIX bases OS, `openApiPath` must start with `/` and should provide aboslute path instead of relative path from the current directory.
-Example: `/home/user/documents/MyProjectOpenAPISpec.yml`

 ### Console

 > Tip: If you use Docker, run `make cli` before running any of these commands.